ConnorSweeneyDev/SimpleGameEngine/readme.md

 After building you can do the following to ensure you can run the binary:
 - Only run `sudo apt install alsa xorg openbox` if you don't already have an audio and window manager.

-# Updating Libraries
+# Updating Dependencies
-All libraries can be updated by replacing the existing files in the `external` directory with new ones.
+All dependencies can be updated by replacing the existing files in the `external` directory with new ones.

+### ResourceGenerator
+Go to the [releases](https://github.com/ConnorSweeneyDev/ResourceGenerator/releases) page and download the `ResourceGenerator-Minimal.zip` file for the version you want.
+Extract it and replace the contents of the `external/ResourceGenerator` directory with the contents of the extracted folder.

-### Updating SDL
+### SDL
 Go to the [releases](https://github.com/libsdl-org/SDL/releases) page and download the desired release.
 Extract it and replace all of the existing files and folders in the `external/SDL2` directory with the contents of the extracted folder.

-### Updating glad/khr
+### Glad/KHR
-Go through the [installation](https://glad.dav1d.de/) for glad/khr to get a zip file, put `glad.h` in the `external/include/glad` directory and `khrplatform.h` in the `external/include/KHR` directory.
+Go through the [installation](https://glad.dav1d.de/) for glad/KHR to get a zip file, put `glad.h` in the `external/include/glad` directory and `khrplatform.h` in the `external/include/KHR` directory.
 Then put `glad.c` in the `external/source/glad` directory.

-### Updating glm
+### GLM
 Go to the [releases](https://github.com/g-truc/glm/releases) page and download the one you want, extract it and replace the contents of the `external/include/glm` directory with the contents of the `glm` directory in the extracted folder.
 You can delete the `CMakeLists.txt`, `copying.txt`, `glm.cppm` and `detail/glm.cpp` files as they are not needed.

-### Updating ResourceGenerator
-Go to the [releases](https://github.com/ConnorSweeneyDev/ResourceGenerator/releases) page and download the ResourceGenerator-Minimal.zip file for the version you want.
-Extract it and replace the contents of the `external/ResourceGenerator` directory with the contents of the extracted folder.